kimikitae/trace-replay-for-bdbm/README.md

    ./warm_up_trace YCSB-trace-16.dat warm_up_trace.dat
    ```

 3. Install the necessary libraries for BDBM and libmemio.
-You can find the installation instructions for BDBM at [BDBM address link] and for libmemio at [libmemio address link].
+You can find the installation instructions for BDBM at [https://github.com/kimikitae/Flash-Translation-Layer] and for libmemio at [https://github.com/kimikitae/Flash-Board-Tester-for-bdbm].

 4. If you have modified libmemio, navigate to its directory and clean the project before copying the generated library to the trace-replay directory and the user library location: